maynero/youtube-to-m3u/README.md

 Replace the youtube.py found in for example C:\Program Files\Streamlink\pkgs\streamlink\plugins with the one from https://github.com/user-attachments/files/24692669/youtube.py <br>
 <br>
 This will only work with the streamlink versions and it only works with the watch url for the live stream and not the @channel_name/live url
+<br> <br>
+Revert to the official streamlink youtube.py once they have fixed the issue

 # youtube-to-m3u